 Wed, Relax, Retreat

-Celebrate your love with an intimate weekend at Los Poblanos.
-Whether it's a romantic elopement retreat with just the two of you, or a small soiree with your closest friends and family, we offer award-winning culinary experiences and relaxing leisure time on our 25 acres of lavender fields and lush formal gardens.
+Celebrate your love with an intimate weekend at Los Poblanos with your closest friends and family.
+From award-winning culinary experiences to relaxing leisure time on our 25 acres of lavender fields and lush formal gardens, we will help you plan a romantic celebration you will never forget.
 Immerse yourself in the spirit and artistry of Chef Jonathan Perno's Rio Grande Valley Cuisine for your special wedding dinner, featuring seasonal, local flavors from our food shed.
 Our sommelier, Dylan Storment, will complement the culinary experience with thoughtfully-paired wines.
 Enjoy at least two nights in one of our luxurious rooms, complete with original artwork, organic bedding and our signature lavender spa amenities.
 With several stunning ceremony locations to choose from, and private activities available to enhance your weekend, nuptials at Los Poblanos promise to be an unmatched, idyllic affair.

 Further enrich your wedding weekend on our historic property with a range of private activities and experiences that are unique to Los Poblanos.
 Private tours, yoga classes and guided bike rides along the Rio Grande Bosque bring the spirit of Los Poblanos to life and allow you special moments to connect with your nearest and dearest.
 Our dedicated team can help craft an itinerary to make your celebratory weekend even more memorable.

-At this time, the gathering size is limited to the number ordered by the New Mexico state public health order, but when restrictions lift, weddings at Los Poblanos will be available for up to 24 people, including the wedding couple.
+Los Poblanos can host up to 24 people, including the wedding couple.
 For more information, please complete the inquiry form and a member of our team will follow up with you soon.

 Rehearsal Dinners &